neelsg/lithium/docs/spec.md

 This document defines the Lithium programming language.

-## Doctype indicator
+## doctype indicator

 The first line of a Lithium source file must start with the character sequence `Li ` followed by the version of the language specification that was used.

-## Statements and expressions
+## indents and dedents

+Indentation is created by adding spaces or tabs to the front of a line.
+Where we specify a line to be indented, this implies that there are more tabs or spaces that precede the given line than there was for the previous non-blank line.
+Blank lines are ignored completely, including for indentation purposes.

+A line is dedented if it contains fewer tabs or spaces than the previous non-blank line.

+A block is a set of lines that have the same level of indentation.
+Blocks may be nested within other blocks if they have a higher level of indentation.

+For indentation purposes, either tabs or spaces may be used, but they may not be mixed.

+## statements

-Statements can end with a `;`, but will also end at the end of the line unless the next line is indented.
-If the next line is indented and the previous line does not end with a `:`, this line and any further lines at the same indentation level will still be considered to be part of the previous line.
+Statements are discrete steps that are executed by the program.
+Statements can be terminated with a `;`, but will also end at the end of the current line unless the next line is indented.
+If the next line is indented, this line and any further lines at the deeper indentation level will still be considered to be part of the same statement.

-Examples:

-    This is a statement; This is another statement on the same line

-    This statement ends at the end of this line

-    This statement carries over to the next lines as the next lines
-        have been indented
+## expressions

-An expression is part of a statement that can be evaluated without taking the rest of the statement into account.
-For instance, in the statement `a = b + c`, the `b + c` is an expression.
+An expression can be part of a statement or stand as a statement by itself.
+Expressions evaluate to a value.
+For instance, in the statement `a = b + c`, the part `b + c` is an expression.
+The part `b` is also an expression within the `b + c` expression.

-## Blocks and indentation
+## blocks

-A block is an indented set of statements or other text that is prefixed by a block statement followed by a `:` (colon).
+A block is an indented set of statements or other text that is preceded by a block statement followed by a `:`.
 The indentation of all the lines in a block must be deeper than the block statement and must be the same for all the lines within the block.

-Indentation may be set using either spaces or tabs, but the characters used for indentation may not be mixed.
-Indentation of lines containing nothing except spaces or tabs are ignored.

 A block ends when the next line has the same or shallower indentation as the block statement.

-Examples:

-    This is a statement that does not form part of a block

-    This is another statement that does not form part of a block as the previous line does not end with a colon

-    This is a block statement:
-        This statement is part of a block
-        This statement is also part of a block

-        This statement creates a block within a block:
-            This statement is part of the nested block

-## Comments
+## comments

 Single line comments start with `//` and end at the end of the line.

 Block comments start with `/*` and end with `*/`

-## Files
+## files

 All the files under a single folder is considered part of the same package.
 Files must have the extension ".li".

 The underscore ("_") is used in file names to indicate various special affixes used by Lithium and should only be used for this purpose.
-Some of these affixes
-are:

-- "_test": Files with this affix is only used for unit testing and does not form part of the final build of a package.
-- "_linux": Files with this affix only applies when compiling to GNU/Linux OS
-- "_riscv": Files with this affix only applies when compiling to the RISC-V architecture

-File affixes can be combined such as "Filename_riscv_linux_test.li".
+A file can have multiple affixes separated by underscores.

-Affixes for test files:
+Affix for test files:

     test

-Affixes for operating systems or architectures:
+Affixes for platforms, operating systems or architectures:

     amd64 android arduino arm jvm linux none riscv riscv64 webasm webjs windows

+## keywords

+The following keywords are reserved in Lithium:

+    array bool chan co complex const default defer else error extends false float fn for get if implements import in init int interface map return set string true type

-## Importing packages
+## import

 An `import` statement is used to indicate packages that need to be imported into the current package.
 This statement must be placed at the top level of each file where the imported packages are used.

+The package name is a variable name used within the current file to refer to the imported package.

+The package path is an optional string literal that specifies the path where the importer package's source files are located.
+Package path can be omitted for any packages within the standard library.

-This statement can take 2 forms (Inline or as a block).
+The `import` statement can take two forms:

-Examples:

-    // Inline statement that imports the math package from the standard library import math

-    // This is the block form of the import statement
+### Inline form:

+    import package name{ "package path"}{, package name...}

+### Block form:

     import:
-        math  // Imports the math package from the standard library

-        my "./myfolder" // Imports a custom package from path "./myfolder" accessible as `my` in the current file
+        package name{ "package path"}
+        {...}

-## Built-in and Standard library packages
+## built-in and standard library packages

 There are both built-in as well as standard library packages.
 The availability as well as specific format of any packages may vary depending on the